Aspine/aspine/README.md

 # Aspine

-Who needs Aspen when you have Aspine!
-It serves as a one stop shop for everything Aspen related, and actually looks nice!
+Who needs Aspen when you have Aspine.
+It serves as a one stop shop for everything Aspen related, and there are rainbows!

 ## Getting Started

 Using Aspine is as easy as 1, 2, 3.
-Just visit aspine.us and login with your Aspen credentials!
+Just visit aspine.us and login with your Aspen credentials.

 ## Features

-* Everything Aspen, but better!
+* Aesthetic Grade Checking
 * CRLS Clock

 ![CRLS Clock Image](images/crls_clock.png)